Fussy Baby at Night? Here’s Why Babies Cry in Their Sleep

 If your toddler wakes up crying at night often, there are ways to sleep train a toddler to ensure they get the quality sleep they need.

-When Do Babies Stop Crying at Night?
+When Will My Baby Stop Crying at Night?

 Sleep training is another way to help your baby master their independent sleeping skills – and some approaches help reduce crying at night quick quickly.
 If your baby is over 4-months-old and weighs more than 12 pounds, check with your pediatrician about whether sleep training may be right for them.